ballonura/cities-database-json/README.md

 > These cities can pretty easily be matched with countries by code using the following dataset:
 > https://www.iban.com/country-codes
+> Last Updated On : 24th November 2020

 ## Licence